 It is that time of year again.
 You know, the time of year when the weather starts changing and it’s cooler outside, and the night comes sooner rather than later, and a hot coffee cures almost everything.
 Well, everything except that stuffy nose you have had all week that you just can’t seem to get rid of.

-Infection patients usually get a stuffy nose 2-3 times per year and this is seen more in children than adults, because a child’s immunity is weaker than the average adults.
+Infection patients usually get a stuffy nose 2-3 times per year and this is seen more in children than adults because a child’s immunity is weaker than the average adult.

 There are several cures for this stuff nose issue.
 Staying hydrated is a key way to help with your stuffy nose.
 Also using a humidifier, taking a hot shower, and snuggling up with your favorite hot tea or soup can help.
 But if you are like most, and have already tried all of those home remedies then you should probably head to the doctor and see what kind of decongestants they suggest for your problems.

-The Shea Ear Clinic will be more than happy to get you placed in the good hands of one of their Physicians to help you find the exact medical cure you have been looking for.
+The Shea Clinic Ear Nose & Throat will be more than happy to get you placed in the good hands of one of their Physicians to help you find the exact medical cure you have been looking for.